Don’t you need grow lights to start seeds?

 Take the seeds you have selected for germination and place them in the container on top of the paper towel.
 Try to give them a couple of inches of space between each other, to allow a bit of air space and even ventilation.

 Once the seeds are in place, spray them and the paper towel with water.
+You want the paper towel to be moist, but not soaking.
 It is best if the water is at room temperature.

 Cover your container with its lid and place it in a dark place that is room temperature, or a little bit warmer.